nwisnoski/metacom-coexistence/README.md

 To reproduce the analysis and figures from the manuscript, run the following:

 1. `mc_sim.R` = this file includes the main simulation across parameter space in the paper.
-2. `extract_sim_output.sh` = commands included here parse the simulation output and split it into files for above and belowground data for equal and stable interactions.
-Paths and filenames here may be user-specific and likely need tweeking for your system.
+2. `sim_output/extract_sim_output.sh` = commands included here parse the simulation output and split it into files for above and belowground data for equal and stable interactions.
+Paths and filenames here may be user-specific and likely need tweaking for your system.
 3.  `make_plots.R` = this file makes figures from the output of the simulations